clanda20/hello_http/app/README.md

 1. Get to the directory inside docker container by typing:
-    $ docker exec -it <container name> /bin/sh for example:  $ docker exec -it quirky_hodgkin /bin/sh
+    $ docker exec -it <container name> /bin/sh
+    For example:  $ docker exec -it quirky_hodgkin /bin/sh
 2. Check the directory:  ls -l
 3. Run:  $ ./dummyserv 12344
 4.  open: http://localhost:12344